graphql/graphql-spec/spec/Section 6 -- Execution.md

 A Deferred Field Record is a structure containing:

-- {path} a list of field names and indices from root to the location of the field in the response
+- {path} a list of field names and indices from root to the parent location of the field in the response
 - {executionResult}: A structure that will only be available after asynchronous execution of this field is complete.
 Implementors are not required to immediately begin this execution.
 This structure contains: